jemus42/attrakttv/README.md

 Once both `attrakttv.env` and `.httr-oauth` you can run

     docker build -t attrakttv .
+    docker run --rm -p 3838:3838 --run-as=shiny attrakttv

 And the app will be running at `localhost:3838`.

-Note that currently the SQLite database is ephemeral - I’m working on it.
-Should just be a volumes thing.
+Note that currently the SQLite database is ephemeral.
+You can use `docker-compose` with the included `docker-compose.yml` which will put the database in a volume called `trakt_db`.
+I’m still figuring out what to do with that.
+Not that the database isn’t easily recreatable (and would ideally need regular updating of outdated data anyway), but still.

 ## Code of Conduct